Azure/FTALive-Sessions/content/migration/devops-iac-migration/devops-iac-testing.md

 This sample testing pipeline can be customized to fit the needs of your organization and can be modified to incorporate specific tests needed for your app validation in the Testing phase of migration.

-### 2.1\.
+### 2.1 PowerShell Implementation

+The steps below outline the process for redeploying Azure assets through PowerShell, using the csvs as a source for the IaaS parameters.

+#### 2.1.1\.
 Input parameters your environment using the [testing-variables.yml](./src/test-migration/testing-variables.yml) as a template.

-### 2.2\.
+#### 2.1.2\.
 Create a `testing-pipeline.yml` for resource execution using the provided [template](./src/test-migration/testing-pipeline.yml) as a baseline.
 Below are a description of the tasks:
 Pipeline Tasks:
 - Start Test Migration
     - Create isolated VNet (optional)